Sussycat/memory-dump-program/README.md

 # memory-dump-program
-Read hex values and output hex values in terminal within range using LC3 assembly
+Read hex values within memory range and output hex values into terminal using LC3 assembly

 # How to compile files
 Assemble the input.asm, output.asm, tvp.asm into object files.
 Load and assemble the main.asm file in editor then load the input.obj, output.obj, tvp.obj files in simulator.